chalmerlowe/intro_to_sprinting/class_materials/git_common_operations.md

 Git has a number of capabilities to simplify your life, help you understand the status of your directory and improve your ability to communicate about your changes.

-When using `git`, sometimes you want to know more about the changes you are committing ... this is where `git diff` comes in.
+When using Git, sometimes you want to know more about the changes you are committing ... this is where `git diff` comes in.

 ## What to do